Horsethecompanion/sparks/README.md

 ## Notifications

-Sparks uses push notifications so owners hear about requests immediately, even with the app closed.
+SParks uses push notifications so owners hear about requests immediately, even with the app closed.
 A couple of notes:

 - You'll be asked to allow notifications once, when you first set up as a park owner.
 Please say yes — this is the whole point of the app working smoothly.
 - On Android, if notifications ever seem to stop arriving, check **Settings → Apps → Chrome → Battery → Unrestricted** — some phones aggressively restrict background apps by default.
-- On iPhone, notifications need iOS 16.4 or later, and only work if you've added Sparks to your Home Screen (not just visiting it in Safari).
+- On iPhone, notifications need iOS 16.4 or later, and only work if you've added SParks to your Home Screen (not just visiting it in Safari).

 ---